linode/docs/docs/web-servers/apache/how-to-install-and-configure-fastcgi-and-php-fpm-on-centos-8/index.md

 listen = /var/run/php-fpm/www.sock
     {{< /file >}}

-1. If the `listen = 127.0.0.1:9000` is not already uncommented, do so now.
+1. If the `listen = 127.0.0.1:9000` is not already uncommented, do so now:

     {{< file "/etc/php-fpm.d/www.conf" >}}
 listen.allowed_clients = 127.0.0.1
     {{< /file >}}

-1. Restart the php-fpm daemon for these changes to take effect.
+1. Restart the `php-fpm` daemon for these changes to take effect.

         sudo systemctl restart php-fpm